 Early learning professionals spend countless hours preparing and planning their classroom environments by arranging thoughtfully chosen materials and incorporating a developmentally appropriate curriculum.
 Outdoor activities tend to get less attention and preparation.
 Because outdoor play often consists of independent running, jumping, and exploring, it can be easy to forget the importance of developing an intentional outdoor curriculum to complement the classroom and indoor play area.

 As described by The Outdoor Classroom Project, whole child development and early learning occurs “everywhere and all the time”.
 In addition to academic skill development, children need a variety of learning opportunities to grow in creativity, motor skills and social-emotional development, both inside and outside of the classroom.
-The warm weather of summer makes it is a great time to expand curriculum outdoors to provide a wide variety of learning opportunities to support the building blocks for kindergarten readiness.
+The warm weather of summer makes it a great time to expand curriculum outdoors to provide a wide variety of learning opportunities to support the building blocks for kindergarten readiness.

 Infants enjoy fresh air, and being outside of the classroom is important for infant development.
 Planning outdoor activities for infants who are not yet able to walk will, of course, need to take into account babies’ limited mobility.